nirv999/Credit-card-digits-extraction-via-computer-vision/README.md

 Additionally, credit companies set difficulties (and rightly so) on details extraction to prevent credit theft and frauds, what makes the task challenging.<br/>

 ![cc_gif](https://user-images.githubusercontent.com/44063183/71322138-ce392000-24cc-11ea-9ee7-c4a627405fe9.gif)<br>
-#### #You can find much more comprehnsive and detailed explanation inside the poster at the README down below
+#### NOTE: You can find much more comprehnsive and detailed explanation inside the poster at the README file

-I wanted to check wheter CC digits recognition can be done by using a webcam.
+I decided to check wheter CC digits recognition can be done by using a webcam.
 I searched and discovered tutorials that doing so on a static image (e.g. pyimagesearch great blog), but could not find implemantations on video.
+Hope that this will help you, and if it is (or not..) please feedback.
+#### #Please do not use this for malicious purposes!#
 _________________________________________________________________________________________________